Tis the season for residential break-ins!

 While we’re not suggesting that you actually re-create the plot of “Home Alone” as a means of deterring potential burglars during the holiday season, you got to give props to young Kevin’s creative yet sadistic methods of defense while experiencing invasion carried out by two bumbling crooks: A BB gun to the groin and forehead, a blowtorch to the scalp, a burning doorknob, a flying paint can, a toilet filled with lighter fluid, a falling steam iron and strategically placed nails, Micro Machines and shattered glass Christmas tree ornaments.
 Also, a tarantula.
 “You guys give up, or are you thirsty for more?”

-And finally, here’s a very well spent $50 that could change everything.
+And finally, here’s a very well spent well spent well spent $50 that could change everything.